 If an individual seeks to reapply to the second or third trimester of the nursing program, the applicant must complete the Tennessee College of Applied Technology application for the term they plan to enroll.
-The student must also submit a letter requesting readmission to the specific term to the Health Sciences Coordinator.
+The student must also submit a letter requesting readmission to the specific term to the Coordinator of Nursing and Allied Health.

-The Health Science Coordinator will review each case and may recommend readmission to the college President.
-Criteria that the Nursing Coordinator will consider in determining readmission include demonstration of the student's willingness to address the deficiencies that contributed to the prior suspension and assessment of the likelihood that the readmitted student may succeed.
+The Coordinator of Nursing and Allied Health will review each case and may recommend readmission to the college President.
+Criteria that the Coordinator will consider in determining readmission include demonstration of the student's willingness to address the deficiencies that contributed to the prior suspension and assessment of the likelihood that the readmitted student may succeed.